Find and fix writing mistakes instantly

 Coordinating Conjunction Definition: Punctuation Guideline #1

-If you want to connect two main clauses using one of the words from the acronym FANBOYS, then use a comma.
+If you want to connect two main clauses using one of the words from the acronym FANBOYS, use a comma.

 - Whenever I go to school, my dad turns my room into his den, and my mom gets more alone time.

-Coordinating Conjunction Definition: Additional Punctuation Guidelines
+Coordinating Conjunction Definition: Punctuation Guideline #2

 - My cat loves sleeping and eating.